saicharank19/Computer-Networking/README.md

 ### Network security Domains/Solution or Perimeter Solutions

 If one layer (NGFW) is bypassing the attacks, second layer will prevent or block, in case second layer (Proxy) is bypassing then third layer (NIDS/NIPS) and so on.
-This layering is called as **Defense Depth Layer Approach**.
+This layering is called as **Defense Depth Layer Approach** or **Onion Layer approach** just like onions there will be multiple layers of protection for data to prevent attacks.

+##### NIDS/NIPS (Network Intrusion Detection/ Prevention System)

+**NIDS** will watch and report which means it monitors the network traffic for any suspicious activity it alerts the administrator.

+**NIPS** will prevent like blocking the traffic if there is any suspicious activity.

+##### Proxy

+Used to proxy IP address which gives **fake ip address** by hiding the original ip address.

+##### End User LAN

+End point/Host machines: Employee using an asset is called as end point.
+Example points are laptop,macbook, workstation, and mobile.

+### End Point Security Solutions

+AV/EDR/XDR - Malware prevention
+DLP
+HIDS/HIPS
+FIM
+Data at rest encryption
+Mobile device management (MDM)

 ##### Firewall